AlexJSully/AlexJSully-Portfolio/.github/ISSUE_TEMPLATE/security_report.md

 -   Browser [e.g. stock browser, safari]
 -   Version [e.g. 22]

+**Potential Fix**
+If you know of a way to fix this vulnerability, please describe it here.

+**Severity**
+How severe is the vulnerability?
+Does it allow an attacker to access sensitive data, or does it potentially lead to a denial of service?

 **Additional context**
 Add any other context about the problem here.